twcch/TitanicSurvivalClassifer/README.md

 - Email: twcch1218 [at] gmail.com

-Thank you for your interest in ConstructionBloodbath!
+Thank you for your interest in TitanicSurvivalClassifer!
 We look forward to your contributions and hope you enjoy using and improving this project.

 ## Notes